Ahlfeldt/GG2009-toolkit/README.md

 **A web-version of the toolkit** (java) is accessible [**here**](https://sites.google.com/view/ahlfeldt/toolkits-and-webtools/glaeser-gottlieb-2009-toolkit).
 You may embed this URL on your website.

 Glaeser, E., J. Gottlieb (2009): The Wealth of Cities: Agglomeration Economies and Spatial Equilibrium in the United States.
-Journal of Economic Literature 2009, 47(4). http:www.aeaweb.org/articles.php?doi=10.1257/jel.47.4.983
+[Journal of Economic Literature 2009, 47(4)](https://www.aeaweb.org/articles?id=10.1257/jel.47.4.983).